DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Four Lines, All Waiting: Aside from the main plot of an arc or arcs, there can also be numerous subplots, including ones taking place far from the region the bulk of the J-Team happens to be in at the time.

-"Freaky Friday" Flip: Has happened three times so far, first with Jane and Palkia, the second time with DS and Artemis and the third with Daisy and Pink.
+Happened three times from Sinnoh to Unova-1, first with Jane and Palkia, the second time with DS and Artemis and the third with Daisy and Pink.
 A weird variation of this also seemed to happen between Jane and Entei.

 Happens yet again with Anom and Wolf, due to a Manaphy.
 Unlike the other examples, it's played as a more serious major plot point rather than a brief joke, and lasted for pretty much the whole Oblivia arc.